seniorglez/BookingAppClone/README.md

 # BookingAppClone

 Just a clone of the gui with xamarin forms.
-I´m just starting with Xamarin so it's not an example of good coding practices.
+I'm just starting with Xamarin so it's not an example of good coding practices.

 ## Getting Started